thewoodfish/encode-ink/README.md

 # encode-ink
-Submission to the Encode Ink! hackathon
+Submission to the Encode ink! hackathon

 This repo is a wrapper for 3 repos being submitted as entries into the Encode Polkadot Ink!
 Hackathon.
 The project is SamaritanDB - A decentralized datastore.